sergey-koryshev/idler/README.md

 - `yellow` - overtime is detected (only when setting `Highlight Overtime` is enabled and total effort is greater then specified `Work Load`)

 `Work Load` can be set in application settings.
 If it equals to `0` then the feature will be disabled, alternatively you can disable it explicitly by unchecking a corresponding check box `Is Enabled`.

+### Auto Complete

+When the `Auto Complete` feature is enabled, it finds appropriate descriptions while you type in the description field in the area for adding a new note and shows the matching suggestion in the field.
+You can accept this suggestion by pressing the `Right Arrow` key on your keyboard.
+The current suggestion is hidden by pressing `Esc`.
+A description is eligible to be shown as a suggestion if it is the most recent one that starts with the same text you typed in the description field.